-Lake Welsh - 2011 Survey Report
+Lake Welsh - 2015 Survey Report

 Prepared by Lynn D. Wright and Timothy J. Bister

 Inland Fisheries Division – Marshall District

-- Conduct electrofishing surveys in 2013 and 2015, a gill netting survey in 2016, and an aquatic vegetation survey in 2015.
+- Conduct electrofishing surveys in 2017 and 2019 and a required aquatic vegetation survey in 2019.

 - All other sport fish will continue to be managed under statewide harvest regulations.